 Picking your first or next credit card is an important decision.
 The card you select can impact your expenses and how quickly you build credit.
 When researching credit cards for bad credit, keep these factors in mind.

 Does the credit card issuer report account activity to the three credit bureaus – Experian, TransUnion and Equifax?
 Even if they don’t report to all three, it’s vital that they report to at least one credit reporting agency so your credit report gets updated.
 Positive payment history, which accounts for 35 percent of your credit score, can significantly boost your credit health.
 If a credit card issuer does not report to any of the major credit bureaus, you will not build credit.
 Many people use credit cards to improve their scores, especially credit cards designed for people with bad credit.
 Do not consider a credit card issuer that does not report your activity to any of the credit bureaus.

 For example, the Current Build Card will report the monthly payments made to credit bureaus, helping you improve your credit scores.
-This card works similarly to a credit card, but your spend is capped to the amount of money you hold on your Current Spend Account, meaning you can stay within your credit limit and therefore hurt your scores.
-You can get the Current Build Card even if you have bad credit and access the Current mobile banking app’s other features, such as saving pods to earn up to 4.00% on your savings and budgeting tools to improve your financial future.
+This card works similarly to a credit card, but your spending is capped to the amount of money you hold on your Current Spend Account, meaning you can stay within your credit limit and, therefore, hurt your scores.
+You can get the Current Build Card even if you have bad credit and access the Current mobile app’s other features, such as saving pods to earn up to a 4.00% bonus on your savings and budgeting tools to improve your financial future.
 Visit Current’s website to learn more or to open an account with them for free.

 Low Costs and Fees